reif-is-a-foofie/42/TASKS.md

 Even small modules should have at least one test so we know they work as expected.

 ## Repository Setup
-1. Scaffold a Python package named `alexandrian` with submodules:
+1. Scaffold a Python package named `42` with submodules:
    `embedding.py`, `vector_store.py`, `cluster.py`, `prompt.py`, `llm.py`,
    `chunker.py`, `cli.py`, `api.py`, and `config.py`.
 2. Create `requirements.txt` enumerating all dependencies listed in the PRD with **pinned versions** so updates are predictable.
-3. Provide a starter `alexandrian.config.json` with default model names, ports and embedding dimensions.
+3. Provide a starter `42.config.json` with default model names, ports and embedding dimensions.
 4. Define common data structures in `interfaces.py` to keep module APIs consistent.